zandra/BC12-Employee_Tracker/README.md

     * Utilize query results in my prompt answer choice arrays
     * Keep returning the user back to the Actions menu until she decides to exit

-- I also implemented a mysql connection pool
+- I also implemented a mysql connection pool which I could let handle opening and closing my connections
 - TODO: Add validation to Add Employee name input